7 Tips to Overcome a Fear of Riding a Motorcycle

 Practice, practice, practice!
 Spend time getting to know your bike, understanding how it works and how to control it.

-There’s an old saying that practice makes perfect, and nowhere is this truer than in motorcycling.
-Spend time getting to know your bike, and understanding its quirks and characteristics.
-Learn how it responds to your inputs, how it feels as you lean into a curve, and how it roars to life under acceleration.
+- Learn how it responds to your inputs, how it feels as you lean into a curve, and how quickly or slowly it roars to life under acceleration.

-Turn your practice sessions into a ritual, a time to bond with your machine and hone your skills.
+- Turn your practice sessions into a ritual, a time to bond with your machine and hone your skills.
 With each session, you’ll find your fear melting away, replaced by a growing sense of mastery and control.

-4. Visualize Success
+4. Visualize Success & Learn Defensive Riding Techniques

 Before you get on your bike, take a few minutes to visualize yourself riding safely and confidently.
 This will help reduce your anxiety and boost your confidence.